Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Numerical Analysis For decay processes

 Predicted values of branching ratio is displayed for $B\to D_1^*\ell\bar\nu$ process in the SM and in the presence of new Wilson coefficients in the Table \ref{Tab:Br}\,.

 For the double differential rates in the SM for the $s_l^\pi = \frac32^+$ states, we obtain \begin{widetext} \end{widetext} Here we show the graphical representations of branching ratio for case I (top left), case IIB (top right) and case IIC (bottom) of $ B \to {D_1} \tau \bar \nu_\tau$ decay channel in Figure \ref{Fig:Case-I D1}.
-In these plots blue line represents the SM prediction, red, green, pink and green lines are obtained by using the $ C_{V_L}, C_{V_L}'$ in case I, $(C_{V_L}',C_{V_R}')$ in case IIB and $(C_{V_L}'',C_{V_R}'')$ in case IIC respectively.
+In these plots blue line represents the SM prediction, Purple band represents the $1\sigma$ uncertainties for SM,and red, green, pink and green lines are obtained by using the $ C_{V_L}, C_{V_L}'$ in case I, $(C_{V_L}',C_{V_R}')$ in case IIB and $(C_{V_L}'',C_{V_R}'')$ in case IIC respectively.
 We observed that $ C_{V_L}, C_{V_L}'$ give the same standard deviations from SM predictions due to their degeneracy.
 In case of case IIB and IIC, we can found that the discrepancy sprawl above the SM value.
 Predicted values of branching ratio is displayed for $B\to D_1\ell\bar\nu$ process in the SM and in the presence of new Wilson coefficients in the Table \ref{Tab:Br}\,.

 For the double differential rates in the SM for the $s_l^\pi = \frac32^+$ states we obtain For $B\to D_2^*\ell\bar\nu$ we find